larskuhtz/wai-cors/README.md

 [CORS standard](http://wwww.w3.org/TR/cors).
 In particular the application should check that the value of the `Origin` header matches it's expectations.

+Websocket connections don't support CORS and are ignored by the CORS implementation in this package.
+However Websocket requests usually (at least for some browsers) include the @Origin@ header.
+Applications are expected to check the value of this header and respond with an error in case that its content doesn't match the expectations.

 Installation
 ------------